Corey Seager Preview, Player Props: Rangers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.63 team ERA ranks 23rd among all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.60).

-- Diamondbacks pitchers combine to give up 155 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (156 total, 1.2 per game).

-- The Diamondbacks will look to Cecconi (0-0) in his third start of the season.

-- His most recent time out was on Wednesday against the Colorado Rockies, when the right-hander threw four innings, surrendering two earned runs while giving up four hits.
+- The righty's last appearance was on Friday against the San Diego Padres, when he went 6 1/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.